initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 ![First test](/static/images/2025-01-31-fine-tuning-llm-on-amd-gpu/model_test_1.jpg)

 Not bad.
 Sounds kind of like Frieren.
-Again, note that I deliberately under fit this model.
+Again, note that I deliberately underfit this model.
 Try to change your training steps with `num_train_epochs` or `max_steps` to get it to a point where you think it sounds right for you.
 It takes some trial and error to get it right.
 Next, I created a character with some custom parameters and system prompts in open-webui.

 ![Frieren character](/static/images/2025-01-31-fine-tuning-llm-on-amd-gpu/frieren_character.jpg)

-I chose to use 0.6 as temperture and increased its context length to 80k.
+I chose to use 0.6 as temperature and increased its context length to 80k.
 Keep in mind that open-webui almost always defaults context length to 2k, and Phi-4 is supposed to use 16k context length.
 Now let's test it again.

 ![Second test](/static/images/2025-01-31-fine-tuning-llm-on-amd-gpu/model_test_2.jpg)

 Not bad, I like it.

 ## Closing
-Try to play with the above mentioned parameters and see where it suits you best.
-Also try to collect as much *high quality* training data as possible, which will also improve quality.
-In the next post, I will discuss how we can combine it wih a RAG in order to supplement this model with world knowledge from Frieren: Beyond Journey's End in open-webui.
-It's not as straightforward as I hoped and required some hacky monkey patching.
+Try to play with the above-mentioned parameters and see where it suits you best.
+Also try to collect as much high-quality training data as possible, which will also improve quality.
+In the next post, I will discuss how we can combine it with a RAG in order to supplement this model with world knowledge from Frieren: Beyond Journey’s End in open-webui.
+It’s not as straightforward as I hoped and requires some hacky monkey patching.